Independent Contractor Contract

 What is an Independent Contractor Agreement?

-By clearing the air up front, both the client and the contractor can focus on what matters most—getting great work done!
+By clearing the air up front, both the client and the contractor can focus on what matters most, which is getting great work done!

 What is an Independent Contractor?